nvim-lua/plenary.nvim/README.md

 A Lua module that implements a bunch of the things from `pathlib` from Python, so that paths are easy to work with.

+### plenary.popup

+`popup_*` clone of Vim's commands.
+If it gets good enough, will submit PR to Neovim and write C wrappers to provide compatibility layer for Neovim.

+Status: WIP

+### plenary.window

+Window helper functions to wrap some of the more difficult cases.
+Particularly for floating windows.

+Status: WIP

 ### plenary.test_harness

 See test files in `./tests/plenary/`.
 For example